 Thermal radiation emitted by black holes due to quantum effects.
 First calculated by the British physicist Stephen Hawking in the 1970s.
-The characteristic temperature of the radiation, which depends on the mass of the black hole, is called Hawking temperature.
+The characteristic temperature of the radiation, which depends on the mass and spin of the black hole, is called Hawking temperature.

 Heisenberg’s uncertainty principle

 Is a fundamental law of quantum theory, which defines the limit of precision with which two complementary physical quantities can be determined.
 If one of the quantities is measured with high precision, the corresponding other quantity can necessarily only be determined vaguely.
 In other words, it is impossible to measure simultaneously both complementary quantities with greater precision than the limit defined by the Heisenberg’s uncertainty principle.

 An example for such complementary quantities are the location and the momentum of a quantum particle: Very precise determination of the location make precise statements about its momentum impossible and vice versa.

 After hydrogen, the second lightest chemical element.
 Its atomic nucleus consists of two protons and, ordinarily, two neutrons (“helium-4”); such helium nuclei are also called alpha particles.
 Another variety of helium, helium-3, has only one neutron in its nucleus.

 Synonym: event horizon.